853 Classified Grievance or Complaint

 1. Step 1: Discussion with Immediate Supervisor

 A complaint must be brought to the attention of the employee’s immediate supervisor within fifteen (15) working days after the employee becomes aware of the problem.
 The employee and supervisor shall discuss the complaint in an attempt to resolve the matter in a mutually satisfactory manner.
 The supervisor shall conduct any necessary or appropriate investigation and inform the employee in writing of a decision based upon full and fair consideration of all the facts within fifteen (15) working days of the initial discussion.
 A copy of the decision will also be forwarded to HRS.
 If the employee is not satisfied, the employee may file a written request within fifteen (15) working days of receipt of the Step 1 decision to HRS requesting that the complaint be elevated to Step 2.
-If no decision is communicated to the employee within fifteen (15) working days of the initial discussion, the complaint will automatically proceed to Step 2 of the complaint process.
+If no decision is communicated to the employee within fifteen (15) working days of the initial discussion, the complaint will automatically proceed to Step 2.
 If the employee’s immediate supervisor is the subject of the complaint, the employee may skip Step 1 and move the complaint to Step 2.

 2. Step 2: Discussion with Next Higher Level of Management